OnePlus six year anniversary sale: OnePlus 7 Pro going for Rs 39,999; OnePlus 7T starts at Rs 34,999- Technology News, Firstpost

 OnePlus 7 Pro (Review) was launched at a price of Rs 48,999 for its 6 GB RAM variant but it got a price drop of Rs 4,000 making it Rs 44,999.
 Now this variant will cost you Rs 39,999, down by Rs 3,000.

-The flagship variant of 8 GB RAM and 256 GB internal storage was launched at Rs 52,999 and during this sale, it is selling at Rs 42,999.
+The top-end configuration of 8 GB RAM and 256 GB internal storage was launched at Rs 52,999 and during this sale, it is selling at Rs 42,999.
 You can also get an instant discount of up to Rs 2,000 on HDFC Bank Credit and Debit cards.
-It comes in three exciting colours — Nebula Blue, Almond and Mirror Grey.
+It comes in three exciting colours — Nebula Blue, Almond, and Mirror Grey.

 You can also get a discount of up to Rs 9,100 if you are going for exchange offers.